magomimmo/modern-cljs/doc/tutorial-22.md

 (cf. `(apply str ...)`).

-Open the `syntax_test.cljx` file and substitute the previous failing test used ad a remainder placeholder with the following one.
+Open the `syntax_test.cljx` file and substitute the previous failing test used as a reminding placeholder with the following one.

 ```clj
 (deftest convert-test